 These workplaces are popular amongst students because they offer flexible working hours and a minimum salary.
 The salary is usually between 8 to 12 euros per hour.
 Depending on the hours and job sector.
 You can get a little extra money during evenings and weekends.
 The reason why students prefer these types of workplaces is that they provide evening and weekend shifts.
 They are also flexible with their schedules.
 Finding a work position in your field can take time, but work experience is always appreciated in Finland.
 You should keep this in mind!

 JOBS FOR NURSING STUDENTS

 Finding a job also depends on the job sector and education.
 Nurses are highly in demand in Finland, and there are currently more jobs than workers.
 Job markets follow the supply and demand pattern regarding the labor force.
 If the need for employees is higher, it is easier to find a job.
 It was reported by Yle (2021) that in the following nine years, the estimated number of nurses needed to be recruited is 30 000.
-The recruitment of new nurses could help to balance the aging population and meet the requirements of the job sector.
+Recruiting new nurses could help balance the aging population and meet the requirements of the job sector.

 The nature of a job search differs for a nurse.
 When you are studying, you have several mandatory internships.
 Internships are even more crucial when networking as a nursing student since there is a higher chance that you may be offered a job.

 Nurses in Finland may work in various positions in the healthcare sector.
 Possible places where you can become employed as a nurse in Finland: